bleech/flynt-docs/content/tutorials/creating-component/adding-styles-scripts.md

 ## Enqueuing your assets
 **There is one crucial step missing.** To load these styles into the front end, you must enqueue these styles using the `functions.php` file of your component.
 [The functions file can be used for all of your custom server side logic that is specific to your component](documentation/components/server-side-logic/).

 First, create `functions.php` inside your BlockQuote component.
-Your file tree should now look like this:
+Your theme folder should now look like this:

 ```
 ├── flynt-starter-theme